kubos/kubos/docs/evented-control/index.rst

 --------

 This documentation is for the Evented Control Plane (ECP) middleware.
-It's role is to pass "control oriented" flight domain messages between software components.
+Its role is to pass "control oriented" flight domain messages between software components.
 The ECP implements an interprocess queuing system that allows flight software components to listen for messages on "n of m" message broadcast channels.